-This course provides students with options in a range of post-school pathways.
+Pathways - This course offers students a range of options for post-school pathways.
 The course has been designed to meet the expectations of tertiary institutions, and students will be well prepared for further study in university and TAFE courses.
-It provides a sound understanding of computer science to support students pursuing further studies and employment in other areas, including Science, Technology, Engineering, Mathematics and Business, all of which are underpinned and driven by advances in Computer Science
+It provides a sound understanding of computer science to support students pursuing further studies and employment in other areas, including Science, Technology, Engineering and Mathematics, all of which are underpinned and driven by advances in Computer Science